gvenkatx/easytrade/README.md

 oc adm policy add-scc-to-user anyuid -z default -n easytrade

 # then use the manifests to deploy the EasyTrade resources
+# wait until all the pods for the app are up and running
 oc -n easytrade apply -f ./kubernetes-manifests

 # to access the frontend EasyTrade UI